Criminal Justice Reform Act of 2018:

 Decriminalizes nonviolent school-based public order offenses by students under age 18.

-Decriminalizes certain low-level offenses, including violations of local ordinances, for all kids.
+Decriminalizes the first time violation of certain low-level offenses, including violations of local ordinances, for all kids.

 Court processing and out-of-home confinement harm youth, undermine public safety and cost tens of millions of dollars annually.
 The law: